One Last Ride: The Future

-In 2025, at the Bidens' home, Leslie is approached about running for governor of Indiana.
-Meanwhile, Ben is approached by Jennifer Barkley (Kathryn Hahn) about running for the same position.
-The two try and figure out how to decide which one shall run, and head back to Pawnee to help with their decision.
-They decide to stop by the parks department, where the entire gang – and their respective kids – have gathered to give them support and reunite, including Ann (Rashida Jones) and Chris (Rob Lowe).
-While there, April and Andy reveal they are having another child, and Ann and Chris reveal that they are returning to Pawnee.
-It's revealed that Leslie and Ann have secretly conspired to spark a romance between their teenaged children, Oliver and Sonia, and their efforts appear to be succeeding.
-Ben and Leslie decide to flip a coin to see who will run.
-However, right before the two announce that one of them will run, Ben tells everyone that Leslie is the one who will be running, as he knows this has been her dream for her entire life.
+At the Biden family home in 2025, Leslie is approached about running for the governorship of Indiana, while Ben is simultaneously approached by Jennifer Barkley (Kathryn Hahn) about the same position.
+To decide which one of them should run, they head back to Pawnee for inspiration, where they find the entire gang – and their respective children – gathered at the Parks department to support them, including Ann (Rashida Jones) and Chris (Rob Lowe).
+While there, April and Andy reveal they are having another child, and Ann and Chris announce that they are moving back to Pawnee.
+Leslie and Ann are also secretly conspiring to spark a romance between their teenaged children, Oliver and Sonia, and the plan appears to be succeeding.
+Ben and Leslie still cannot decide who will run, and decide to officially consult their friends; however, as they prepare to announce their news, Ben tells everyone that it is Leslie who will be running, as he knows she has dreamed of being in executive government her entire life.
+Leslie immediately reappoints him as her campaign manager, and notes that they (like Ann and Chris) can now return to living full-time in Pawnee.

-In 2035, Leslie is making a commencement speech at Indiana University, where it is confirmed she is now governor, and has been for two consecutive terms.
-The university also names its library after Leslie, an unwelcome honor due to the long-standing antipathy between Pawnee's library and parks departments.
+In 2035, Leslie makes a commencement speech at Indiana University during her second consecutive term as Governor of Indiana.
+The university announces the renaming of its library after Leslie; she is privately unimpressed by the gesture due to her long-standing antipathy towards Pawnee's library department.

-In 2048, Leslie and Ben attend the funeral of Garry, who continued to be mayor of Pawnee until his death at the age of 100.
-At his funeral, Leslie and Ben are surrounded by Secret Service members, implying that either Ben or Leslie has become the President of the United States or the Vice President of the United States.
-They both notice that the carving on Garry's tombstone misspells his last name, but neither of them care enough to attempt to correct the mistake or even tell anyone else about it.
+In 2048, an elderly Leslie and Ben attend Garry's funeral; he was repeatedly named mayor of Pawnee until his death on his 100th birthday.
+The two are surrounded by Secret Service members, implying that one or both of them is either President or Vice President of the United States.
+Leslie is disgruntled when Ben observes that Garry's wife Gayle (Christie Brinkley) is still stunningly beautiful.
+After the funeral, the couple notice that the inscription on Garry's tombstone misspells his last name, but neither cares enough to inform anyone of the mistake.